DJackCai/visualisation_workflow/README.md

 Updates
 - Choropleth_md: showing how to manipulate spatial data and fit that into the ggplot to allow choropleth mapping like in GIS
+- RasterAnalysisFromNetcdf: guidelines of extracting information from NETCDF data and conduct raster analysis for visualisation